Strong as They Need to Be

 - Cutscenes.
 In any game Cutscenes will either give you a game breaking ability you never get to use in gameplay or knocked out by the but of a gun despite normal gameplay that only makes you slightly dizzy.

 - In any game with Action Commands expect to see this happen.
 Characters do notable things getting to that point in the fight, but then do something a fare deal more impressive well when they need to.

-- In Metal Gear Solid 4, Snake's barely able to fight after being stabbed in the shoulder, but spends a good five minutes in a microwave corridor intended to vapourise anyone who entered immediately after suffering a heart attack, and is still just about able to kick away Scarabs.
+- In Metal Gear Solid 4: Guns of the Patriots, Snake's barely able to fight after being stabbed in the shoulder, but spends a good five minutes in a microwave corridor intended to vapourise anyone who entered immediately after suffering a heart attack, and is still just about able to kick away Scarabs.

 - In Devil May Cry 4, Nero's Devil Bringer can bring small enemies in and toss them easily and against large ones bring him in fast.
 Against bosses it gets alot more powerful, tossing a dazed Berial and Dagon, block punches from the massive Savior and become five times larger to break its face apart.

 - God of War: Kratos has this all the time.
 It's particularly notable in the second game when the Colossus of Rhodes stamps on him, and he tosses it away.
 But there's a wall in the way?
 Must go all the way around this convoluted route rather than just, I don't know, knock a hole in it.
 Or in the first game, when your method of getting through a gate with thin bars that something else already ripped a hole in is to push over a 60 foot high statue.